OWASP/samm/v1.1/SAMM-HOWTO-1.1-MARKDOWN-en_US.txt

 ## organizAtion
 VirtualWare has been developing their core software platform for over 8 years.
 During this time they have had limited risk from common web vulnerabilities due to minimal usage of web interfaces.
 Most of the VirtualWare platforms are run through either a server based systems or thick clients running on the desktop.
 Recently VirtualWare started a number of new project streams, which deliver their client and server interfaces via web technology.
 Knowing the extent of common attacks seen over the web, this has driven the organization to review their software security strategy and ensure that it adequately addresses possible threats towards their organization going forward.
-Previously the organization had undertaken basic reviews of the application code, and has been more focused on performance and functionality rather than security.VirtualWare developers have been using a number of code quality analysis tools to identify bugs and address them within the code.
+Previously the organization had undertaken basic reviews of the application code, and has been more focused on performance and functionality rather than security.
+VirtualWare developers have been using a number of code quality analysis tools to identify bugs and address them within the code.
 With this in mind, the upper management team has set a strategic objective to review the current status of the security of their applications and determine the best method of identifying, removing, and preventing vulnerabilities in them.
 ## environment
 VirtualWare develops their virtualization technology on a mixture of Java, C++ and Microsoft .NET technology.
 Their core application virtualization technology has been written in C++ and has had a number of reviews for bugs and security, but currently no formal processes exists for identifying and fixing known or unknown security bugs.